 Image from Peter McGregor and Mark Allen, ANU 2.3m telescope.
 Instrument: CASPIR at 2.34μm.
-Colour Image Mt Stromlo Observatories.
+Colour Image Mt Stromio Observatories.

 Figure 16.6: The Impact of "Fragment K" of Comet Shoemaker-Levy/9 with Jupiter.
-Note the dark spots where earlier impacts occurred.

-16.8.3 Comet Questions
+16.9.3 Comet Questions

 1. Draw a comet and label all of its components.
 Be sure to indicate the direction the Sun is in, and the comet's direction of motion.
-(5 points)
+(8 points)

 2. What are some differences between long-period and short-period comets?
 Does it make sense that they are two distinct classes of objects?
 Why or why not?
-(5 points) 3.
-If a comet is far away from the Sun and then it draws nearer as it orbits the Sun, what would you expect to happen?
-(5 points) 1 Do you think comets have more or loss internal strength than esteroids, which are 4.
-Do you think comets have more or less internal strength than asteroids, which are composed primarily of rock?
-[Hint: If you are playing outside with your friends in a snow storm, would you rather be hit with a snowball or a rock?]
+(5 points)

+3. List some properties of the comet you built.
+In particular, describe its shape, color, smell and weight relative to other common objects (e.g. tennis ball, regular snow ball, etc.).
+(4 points)

+Describe what happened when you put your comet near the light source.
+Were there localized regions of activity, or did things happen uniformly to the entire comet?
 (3 points)

+5. If a comet is far away from the Sun and then it draws nearer as it orbits the Sun, what would you expect to happen?
+(3 points)

+6. Which object do you think has more internal strength, an asteroid or a comet, and why?
+(3 points)

+16.10 Summary

-Write-up a summary of the important ideas covered in this lab.
+(35 points) Summarize the important ideas covered in this lab.
 Questions you may want to consider are: